Frequently Asked Questions

 What are your rates?

-Our rates depend on the type and location of each ceremony but typically start at $100 for the Boise-Meridian area.
-Please see our pricing page for more information.
+Our rates depend on the type and location of each ceremony but typically start at $175 for the Boise-Meridian area.

 Do you charge separate travel fees?